Sysprep (Generalize) a Windows installation

 After the computer shuts down, capture your image with DISM.

 Deploy this image to a reference computer.
-When the reference computer boots, it displays the Out-Of-Box Experience (OOBE) screen.
+When the reference computer boots, it displays the OOBE screen.

 Generalize using unattend